secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 Which is why we define constrained devices not based on concrete processing power (e.g. 100k instructions per second):
 For the Secure Crypto Config a device is constrained when it has multiple magnitudes less resources than a current (at the time of reading!) standard personal computer.
 For example if a current standard personal computer can encrypt with 1 GiB/s, a constrained device would be all devices that can only perform the same cryptography operation with less than 10 MiB/s.
-Resources can be everything important for cryptography like memory, power consumption, storage space, communication bandwith, latency etc.
+Resources can be everything important for cryptography like dedicated crytography hardware, instruction sets, memory, power consumption, storage space, communication bandwith, latency etc.

 # Process Consensus Finding and Publication